JdeRobot/jderobot.github.io/_pages/activities.md

   - image_path: /assets/images/activities/competition.jpg
     alt: "Competitions"
     title: "Competitions"
-    excerpt: "JdeRobot organizes every year robotics championships where you will have to demonstrate your skills as a programmer."
+    excerpt: "We organize every year robotics competitions where you have to demonstrate your skills as a robotics programmer."
     url: "/activities/competitions/"
     btn_class: "btn--primary"
     btn_label: "Go!"